-A total of 39 people lived in the large Bicaku farmhouse and in a nearby hut in a forest clearing for over a year.
-"We had bread, potatoes, beans," says Njazi, "not much money, but we managed with food for our 'guests' and our family of
+A total of 39 people lived in the large Bicaku farmhouse and in a hut in a nearby forest clearing for over a year.
+"We had bread, potatoes, beans," said Bicaku.
+"Not much money, but we managed with food for our 'guests' and our family of 13."

-He puffs thoughtfully on his smoking pipe, as he recalls one heavily snowing night when Nazi troops suddenly arrived in the village.
-"The snow was knee deep and the Germans would be looking for places to billet.
+He puffs thoughtfully on his smoking pipe, as he recalls one night, the snow falling heavily, when Nazi troops suddenly arrived in the village.
+"The snow was knee deep, and the Germans would be looking for places to billet.
 Most of the villagers knew we were hiding Jews.